 Some emails may include customer care links to your financial organization’s website.
 Similarly, they might include links to Privacy policies or something similar.
 All these are elements that intend to trick you into giving out your data.
 Do not fall for those links.
 Again, no bank will ever ask you for details via an email.

 While we are here, I recommend you should not give away personal information even if you are called by someone.
-With identity thefts on rise, people are using social engineering to fish out data belonging to you or to someone near and dear to you.
-When it comes to exchange of information, do it in person by visiting the relevant financial institution.
+With identity thefts on rising, people are using social engineering to fish out data belonging to you or someone near and dear to you.
+When it comes to the exchange of information, do it in person by visiting the relevant financial institution.

 Make Sure That Vendor Uses Secure Website

 Online shopping is the next big thing.
 It allows you to go shopping without having to leave your home.
 To avoid phishing scams that come in the grab of online shopping, make sure the website asking you for credit/debit card info is secure.
 Until some time back, you knew the website is secure when you see a lock icon in the address bar.
 These days, they can spoof the lock icon as well.
 To make sure you are on a safe site, double click the lock icon to see the certificate of security for the website.
 Make it a habit to manually enter the URL.

 To further secure your browser, you can use toolbars from any security system.
 If you are using Internet Explorer, turn on the SmartScreen filter so that you know if a website is a phishing site.

 Use Latest Browsers

 If you are using an older browser, the chances are that the weaknesses of these browsers have already being exploited.
 If you go for the latest browser, the software companies try to keep on improving on the security aspect.
 You receive latest patches as and when vulnerabilities are found.
 Again, install a security toolbar so that it can check the websites you are visiting with the known phishing sites to alert you about possible scams.